Stage 5: Therapy for Adolescence

 Coping with anxiety, depression, or feeling “stuck”

-Interfacing with social media and learning healthy boundaries
+Interfacing with social media and learning healthy

 Exploring values, passions, and personal goals